jasp-stats/jasp-desktop/Docs/development/git-guide.md

 git remote -v
 ```

-This need to be done once per repository.
+This needs to be done once per your local repository.

 ### Rebase